A Complete Guide To Savannah, Georgia (Updated 2026)

 About Savannah

 Safety - Overall Savannah is a super safe city to visit.
-There are so many tourist who go through the city each year so it is very safe in the tourist areas.
-Some places to avoid in Savannah include West Savannah, Cloverdale, Carver Heights, and the area around Waters Avenue north as these area tend to have some safety issues.
+But, like any city, there are places to avoid - West Savannah, Cloverdale, Carver Heights, and the area around Waters Avenue north.
 Other than that just take normal precautions (beware of pickpockets, be vigilant at night, ect.)

-History - Savannah is full of so much history.
-One of the reasons it is such a popular destination is because of its history.
+History - One of the reasons it is such a popular destination is because of its history.
 Savannah was established in 1733 and was named the 13th and final American colony.
 Some of the most significant things that happened in Savannah were the yellow fever outbreak and the role it played as a port city in the Civil War.
-There is so much Savannah History worth learning about.
-Read this article all about the history of Savannah, Georgia to learn more about the 13th colony.
+Read this article all about the history of Savannah, Georgia to learn more.

 What To Do In Savannah